Click here to activate screen reader, translation and accessibility tools

 • Winners will be chosen by a panel of community experts and senior Council leaders.

-• Awards will be given based on residents’ contributions since our last award ceremony in 2019, but historic contribution to the community will also be taken into account.
-The Civic Award is an exception to this, as it recognises long-standing service to the community.
+• Awards will be given based on residents’ contributions since our last award ceremony in 2022, but historic contributions to the community will also be taken into account.
+The Leader's Special Recognition Award is an exception to this, as it recognises long-standing service to the community.

 • The Council’s organisational partners are eligible to be nominated.